You are seeing a free-to-access but limited selection of the activity Altmetric has collected about this research output. Click here to find out more.

 Richard McNeill, Jason W Boland, Andrew Wilcock, Aynharan Sinnarajah, David C Currow

-The data shown below were collected from the profiles of 30 tweeters who shared this research output.
+The data shown below were collected from the profiles of 30 X users who shared this research output.
 Click here to find out more about how the information was compiled.

 |Members of the public||17||57%|

 The data shown below were compiled from readership statistics for 7 Mendeley readers of this research output.
 Click here to see the associated Mendeley record.

 Attention Score in Context

 This research output has an Altmetric Attention Score of 21.
 This is our high-level measure of the quality and quantity of online attention that it has received.
 This Attention Score, as well as the ranking and number of research outputs shown below, was calculated when the research output was last mentioned on 15 June 2023.

 All research outputs